Synchronous Replication: Data Consistency Across Nodes

 print(f"Write latency: {end - start}ms") # Typically 5-50ms with sync repl

 This latency is the reason most systems default to async.
-For critical data, the durability guarantee is worth the wait.
+For critical data, though, the durability guarantee is worth the cost.

 Quorum-Based Replication